meilisearch/documentation/learn/getting_started/chapter_3_adding_a_visual_UI.md

 The `limit` decides the maximum number of documents MeiliSearch returns for a query.
 The default is `20` but you can change it.

-If you search the `movies` index for `shifu`, MeiliSearch will return the first 20 movies.
+If you search the `movies` index for `bear`, MeiliSearch will return the first 20 movies.
 If you were to update the limit to `10`:

 <CodeSamples id= "getting_started_limit_md" />